Bhavani458/Excel_NYPD_Crime_DataAnalysis/README.md

 - **Weekend Monitoring**: Maintain targeted coverage in Brooklyn and Manhattan despite lower arrest rates on weekends.

 ## 5. Additional Information
-For detailed insights, visualizations, and a comprehensive breakdown of the findings, please refer to the **PDF presentation** accompanying this project.
+For detailed insights, visualizations, and a comprehensive breakdown of the findings, please refer to the **PDF presentation** and dashboard on Tableau named [New York Crime Statistics](https://public.tableau.com/app/profile/bhavani.priya.ganji2339/viz/NYPDCrimeStatistics/Dashboard1)_ accompanying this project.
 The document provides an in-depth view of the analysis and methodology used.